How do Global Mobility Professionals demonstrate more Value?

 8) You shall not bear false witness against your EXPAT.

 Building a trusted relationship with your Expat and their Spouse will be a crucial success factor for any international assignment.
 Try to communicate openly and honestly and be transparent about your limitations.
-Let them know how you justify exceptions, how you make package decisions, how you can offer specific benefits, and under what circumstances.
+Let them know how you justify exceptions, make package decisions, offer specific benefits, and under what circumstances.
 Show them your “box of chocolates” and give them one to taste.
+We think it is too short-sighted to discuss employee experience only in the context of our work and want you to focus on enhancing the Expat Experience (XX).

 9) You shall not Neglect the EXPAT SPOUSE.

-The lack of Expat Spouse career opportunities is still among the top five reasons assignments fail (AIRINC Mobility Outlook Survey 2021).
-I have written extensively about why that is and given you ideas on how you can support the Expat Spouse.
+The lack of Expat Spouse career opportunities is among the top five reasons assignments fail (AIRINC Mobility Outlook Survey 2021).
+I have written extensively about why that is and give you ideas on how you can support the Expat Spouse.
 Over the last ten years, I have seen no significant improvement in how we integrate and support the Expat Spouse.
 Only a few companies offer Expat Partner Career Support.
 Let’s also agree that we want to see an improvement on that front.

 10) You shall not move your EXPAT’s goods.

 The climate and energy crisis will force us to rethink Global Mobility altogether.
 Expats want to work from anywhere in the world, and at the same time, moving furniture from Hong Kong to Singapore to New York or flying home every week might not be the best and most sustainable solution for the future.
-If you are serious about reducing the carbon footprint, you will need to incentivize environmentally friendly solutions in favor of the “classical approach.”
+If you are serious about reducing the carbon footprint, you must incentivize environmentally friendly solutions in favor of the “classical approach.”
 For example, you could pay for storage rather than moving household goods.
 You could support rental furniture instead of giving an allowance for buying new furniture.
 You could pay for train travel instead of flights within a certain distance.

 As organizations gradually embrace best practices to manage a distributed international workforce, it will be essential for Global Mobility teams to adapt to a new way of thinking and learn to implement Virtual Assignments successfully.
 Also, the Global Employment Company adage will have a rebirth like the latest 80ies fashion.